Missed the Christmas order cut-off?🎄Still need a gift? Send a Gift Card. Gift Voucher(Buy Now)

 Prepare Kettle

-- Set up your Weber kettle for indirect cooking with approximately 25 barbecue briquettes in each char basket.
-Place fire lighters in the centre of the charcoal grate (in the Vs if you have a charcoal v-grate), place your char baskets over the fire lighters and leave to light for 25 to 30 minutes.
+- Set up your Weber Kettle for indirect cooking with barbecue briquettes in each char basket.
+Place fire lighters in the centre of the charcoal grate (in the Vs, if you have a charcoal V-grate).
+Place your char baskets over the fire lighters and leave to light for 25 to 30 minutes.

 Prepare Ham

-- With a sharp knife, cut the rind around the sides of the pork, around the knuckle and down the centre to free it on all sides, ensuring that you have cut right through the rind to the fat, but not into the flesh.
+- With a sharp knife, cut the rind around the sides of the pork, around the knuckle, and down the centre, ensuring you cut through the rind to the fat but not into the lesh.
+This will help later in the cook when removing the skin once it has crackled.

 Set Up Kettle

-- Once the briquettes are mostly lit, separate the char-baskets to the outer rim of the charcoal grate and place a large disposable drip pan between them (one large and one small drip pan together perfectly fits and covers the grill in-between the baskets).
+- Once the briquettes are mostly lit, separate the char baskets to the outer rim of the charcoal grate and place a large disposable drip pan between them.
+(One large and one small drip pan together fit perfectly and cover the grill space between the baskets.)

 - Set the cooking grill in place.
 Place the lid on the kettle, ensuring both air vents are open.
 Preheat for 5 minutes.